sdneon/NoHands/README.md

 ## TODOs
 * Colour scheme needs to be fixed.
   * Bluetooth indicator colour of white & light gray may be too hard to differentiate.
-  * Hour display is sometimes hard to read owing to poor contrast.
-Perhaps add a shadow?
 * Add random (say occuring at a random minute each hour) animated peek-through images in the other empty quadrant.